 Borasu Pass Trek

 At a height of 17880 Ft, Borasu Pass connects the northern Indian states of Himachal Pradesh and Uttrakhand.
 This trek takes you through Har-ki-Dun valley and the sights of glacial lakes of Zhupkia and Morinda Taal will literally make you stop in your tracks.

 While the views are unforgettable, it is a difficult trek – taking you through glaciers, narrow ridges, 90-degree slopes, and boulders.
 Be prepared for an adventure of a lifetime.
 This trek will take you 6-8 days, and proper acclimatization and stops are a must!

 Lamkhaga Pass Trek

-Approximately, this trek would take you 15 days and the best time to cover the same would be Mid-May to June or post-monsoon, i.e. September to Mid-October.
-Also, it must be noted that since you’d be traversing along the Indo- Tibet border for most of your journey, you will need an Inner Line Permit.
+Approximately, this trek would take you 15 days, and the best time to cover the same would be Mid-May to June or post-monsoon, i.e., September to Mid-October.
+Also, you must note that since you’d be traversing along the Indo- Tibet border for most of your journey, you will need an Inner Line Permit.
 Try your hand at Reckong Peo (near Ramlila ground) for getting the same.

 Other Activities near Chitkul